 Charity trustees are responsible for the general control and management of the administration of a charity.

 Trustees have and must accept ultimate responsibility for directing the affairs of a charity, and ensuring that it is solvent, well-run, and delivering the charitable outcomes for the benefit of the public for which it has been set up.

 Trustees also have to ensure that the charity remains within the legal framework of the charity commission at all times and that they deliver what they say they will, when they will.

 You can find out more about Trustees in this leaflet Trustee Leaflet

-If you are interested in becoming a Trustee for BATIAS you can contact us by completing this form
+If you are interested in becoming a Trustee for BATIAS you can contact us at our Office address

 Service User Representative, Policy and Health and Safety Sub-Committees